 Michigan lily is a perennial lily with an unbranched, hairless stem, growing from a stout bulb.

-The flowers are single or in whorls of 2–5, on stems arising from the upper leaf axils, nodding, with 6 tepals (3 sepals and 3 petals, all 6 alike), orange with many purple spots, recurving; the 6 stamens and the stigma protrude prominently.
-Blooms June-July.
+The flowers are single or in whorls of 2–5 (more in cultivated plants), on stems arising from the upper leaf axils, nodding, with 6 tepals (3 sepals and 3 petals, all 6 alike) orange with many purple spots, recurving (curved backward); the 6 stamens and the 1 stigma protrude prominently.

 The leaves are lance-shaped, mostly whorled, sometimes alternate at the lowest and highest nodes, to 5 inches long and ¾ inch wide, roughened with minute, toothlike processes along the margins and veins.

-- Tiger lily (L. lancifolium), a common garden ornamental, has only alternate leaves and forms round, blackish bulblets at the leaf axils; a nonnative, it does not persist long out of cultivation.
+- Tiger lily (L. lancifolium), a common garden ornamental, has only alternate leaves, lacks toothlike processes on the leaves, and forms round, blackish bulblets at the leaf axils.
+A nonnative, it does not persist long out of cultivation.

-- Wood lily (L. philadelphicum) has flowers erect, not nodding; a native that is possibly extirpated from Missouri, it may still occur in some northern native prairies.
+- Wood lily (L. philadelphicum) has flowers erect, not nodding; it is a native but is possibly extirpated from Missouri.
+It may still occur in some of northern Missouri's native prairies and dry woodlands.

-- Swamp lily (L. supurbum) has smooth leaves, lacking teeth; it has been found only in Perry County.
+- Swamp lily, also called Turk's cap lily (L. supurbum), has leaves mostly whorled, smooth, lacking teeth, lacking bulblets; in Missouri, it has been found only in Perry County.

 Height: 3–8 feet.

-Scattered statewide, but apparently absent from the Southeast Lowlands.
+Scattered statewide, but apparently absent from the Bootheel lowlands.

 Habitat and Conservation